Cappu123/alx-backend/0x01-caching/README.md

 ### 2. LIFO caching

-Create a class LIFOCache that inherits from BaseCaching and is a caching system:
+[2-lifo_cache.py](https://github.com/Cappu123/alx-backend/blob/master/0x01-caching/2-lifo_cache.py) Contains a class LIFOCache that inherits from BaseCaching and is a caching system:

 * You must use `self.cache_data` - dictionary from the parent class `BaseCaching`
 * You can overload `def __init__(self):` but don’t forget to call the parent init: `super().__init__()`